Welcome to today's edition of the Rush 24-7 podcast.

 She's been an albatross around their neck.

-But this is a bunch of the doctors.
+But this is a good idea.

 They just had a bunch of paid supporters in there to applaud what Obama.

-Not all those people were doctors or technicians.
+Kelly, not all those people were doctors or technicians.

-They were just made the White House made a call to a costume factory and had some white lab coats brought over so they could stage manage that event in the Rose Garden.
+They were just made, the White House made a call to a costume factory and had some white lab coats brought over so they could stage manage that event in the Rose Garden.

-Who do you think in real life Frank Underwood is?
+Okay, well, let's cut to the who do you think in real life Frank Underwood is?

 I don't know.